davidhiskett/awalsh/_posts/2025-10-28-admin-dashboard.md

 Reviewing customer insights on Mixpanel informed us that most areas of the dashboard were underused, many of which lay completely dormant.
 Only around 10% of Yaspa's customers were using the dashboard, and those who did were not doing so often or meaningfully.

 There was a business need to improve and promote the dashboard to:
-- Increase customers use through improved presentation and usability to reduce cogntive load
+- Increase customer use through improved presentation and usability to reduce cogntive load
 - Be scalable in preparation to showcase future products
 - Increase familiarty with the B2B dashboard to facilitate upselling existing customers these future product extensions